-The NWA (36:1998), furthermore, recognises that water quality is inextricably linked with water quantity (typically water flow), in stream and riparian habitat and aquatic biota integrity, all of which are collectively referred to in the Act as the "resource quality".
-For water resources to be able to continuously sustain economic growth and social development, the quality (or "resource quality") of such water resources needs to be maintained within certain pre-determined parameters.
-These water resource parameters, or statutory Resource Directed Measures (RDMs), are represented by the Water Resource Class, Resource Quality Objectives (RQOs) and the Reserve^[109].
-The NWA (36:1998), additionally, makes provision for Source Directed Controls (SDCs) to control sources of negative impacts on resource quality, aiming to comply with determined RDMs.
+of such water resources needs to be maintained within certain pre-determined parameters.
+These water resource parameters, or statutory Resource Directed Measures (RDMs), are represented by the water resource Management Class, Resource Quality Objectives (RQOs) and the Reserve^[122].
+The NWA (36:1998), additionally, makes provision for Source Directed Controls (SDCs) to control sources of negative impacts on resource quality, aiming to comply with the determined RDMs.
 SDCs include measures such as water use registration, authorisation, directives, prosecution and economic incentives such as levies and fees.
 This approach recognises both the needs for upstream water use and development, and downstream protection of aquatic ecosystems and user water quality requirements.

-The National Eutrophication Monitoring Programme (NEMP) (ANNEXURE F) gained momentum and was implemented in 2002.
+The National Eutrophication Monitoring Programme (NEMP) (Annexure G) gained momentum and was implemented in 2002.
 In 2003, the Strategic Framework for Water Services was published to serve as an umbrella framework for the water services sector.
-This Framework set overall goals, and outlined institutional and operational frameworks necessary for achieving the Framework's goals.
+This Framework set overall goals and outlined institutional and operational frameworks necessary for achieving the Framework's goals.
 In 2006, the Resource Directed Management of Water Quality Policy and Strategy series was published to give substance to resource water quality management.
 With the publication of the IWQM Policy and Strategy in 2017, a new integrated approach to water quality management across key government departments and the sector was introduced.
 The IWQM Policy and Strategy serves as an umbrella policy and strategy for water quality management and, thus, also for eutrophication management policy and strategy, in South Africa.